Rram4812/Personal-Project-G-L-Calculator/README.md

 # Personal-Project-G-L-Calculator in C++
-Ryan Ramirez - RLRamirez4812@gmail.com
+Ryan Ramirez - RLRamirez4812@gmail.com - UNLV Student
-UNLV Student
-Created 10/16/2021

 Calculator to calculate unrealized gains or losses in % and $ form.